Mbed-TLS/TF-PSA-Crypto/docs/architecture/pk-4.md

 Keep the same numerical values as `mbedtls_pk_type_t`, so that a `mbedtls_pk_sigalg_t` value can be cast to `mbedtls_pk_type_t` in library code that still uses this deprecated type.

-Move `x509*.h` and `oid.h` to the new type.
+ACTION (https://github.com/Mbed-TLS/mbedtls/issues/10264): Move `x509*.h` to the new type.

 This task together with the changes to `mbedtls_pk_sign_ext()` and `mbedtls_pk_verify_ext()` described in “[Signature functionality](#signature-functionality)” remove the need for `mbedtls_pk_type_t` to be in the public API of Mbed TLS.
 Follow-up: make it (and `mbedtls_pk_get_type()`) private in “[Privatization](#privatization)”.

-ACTION: define public aliases for backward compatibility (it costs us pretty much nothing, and will facilitate the transition).
+Maybe define public aliases for backward compatibility (it costs us pretty much nothing, and will facilitate the transition).
 ```
 MBEDTLS_PK_NONE = MBEDTLS_PK_SIGALG_NONE
 MBEDTLS_PK_RSA = MBEDTLS_PK_SIGALG_RSA